fenxu/azure-powershell-docs-prod/azure/Storage/Azure.Storage/v1.1.6/Set-AzureStorageServiceMetricsProperty.md

 ```

 ### -MetricsLevel
-Specifies the metrics level that azure_2 Storage uses for the service.
+Specifies the metrics level that Azure Storage uses for the service.
 psdx_paramvalues

 - None